marcocapozzoli/todolist-API/README.md

 This project is a simple API for register a task.
 - It has a token authentication system.
 - Only authenticated users can use the API.
-- The user must be able to register new tasks, and edit or delete only their own.
+- The user must be able to register new tasks, and edit or delete only his own.
 - It has a registration screen (optional, if you don't want to use the admin or shell to create a user)

 Below Screenshot from the browsable API: